Get started with Jira Service Management for admins

 Try: “Thanks!
 I’ve raised a request for you.
 One of our agents will help you with the request as soon as they can.”

-While it’s tempting to have fun with the virtual agent, your customers may be coming to your channel for help with something urgent, sensitive, or potentially distressing.
+While it’s tempting to have fun with the virtual service agent, your customers may be coming to your channel for help with something urgent, sensitive, or potentially distressing.
 They also might be angry or frustrated if something isn’t working.
-A virtual agent that talks to them as if everything is perfect might make their mood or situation worse.
+A virtual service agent that talks to them as if everything is perfect might make their mood or situation worse.

 Imagine all possible scenarios when writing your messages and think about how you might feel reading the message if you were having a difficult day.
 When in doubt, keep your tone friendly but neutral.